search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-If you’re a business owner, we know you’re grateful for good employees.
-Offering them competitive pay and quality benefits can help you retain the best employees.
-A retirement plan is an important benefit to many workers and a great way to show your employees that you care.
-A popular plan among employers is the 401k.
+Small business owners are grateful for good employees.
+Offering them competitive pay and quality benefits can help business owners retain the very best employees.
+A retirement plan is an important benefit to many workers; it can be a great way for employers to show their team that they care.
+A popular plan is the 401 (k).

-The Employee Retirement Income Security Act (ERISA) doesn’t require you to give retirement plans to your employees, but you have to follow certain rules if you do.
-The rules you have to follow depend on the kind of retirement plan you choose.
-Let’s take a look at the 401k definition and talk about some of this plan’s rules and features.
+The Employee Retirement Income Security Act (ERISA) doesn’t require employers to give retirement plans to their employees, but employers do have to follow certain rules if they do.
+The rules to follow depend on the kind of retirement plan chosen.
+This guide will clarify what a 401(k) is and some of the plan’s primary rules and features.

-First off, 401k stands for retirement plans qualified under Section 401(k) of the Internal Revenue Code.
-In many 401k’s, an employer contributes part of a participating employee’s wages to a retirement account for the employee before withholding taxes from their paycheck.
-These accounts serve as “savings accounts” with specific perks for your employees’ futures.
+First off, 401(k) stands for retirement plans qualified under Section 401(k) of the Internal Revenue Code.
+In many 401 (k)’s, an employer contributes part of a participating employee’s wages to a retirement account for the employee before withholding taxes from their paycheck.
+These accounts serve as “savings accounts” with specific perks for employees’ futures.

 • Profit-sharing plan